 Research interests in the Olson lab include plankton ecology, studied through the distributions of individual organisms; potential of flow cytometric technology to characterize the microscopic particles in the sea.

-The research interests of the Shank lab are focussed on understanding the ecological and evolutionary processes that structure genetic diversity and function in benthic marine species.
+The research interests of the Shank lab are focused on understanding the ecological and evolutionary processes that structure genetic diversity and function in benthic marine species.

 The Sievert Microbial Ecology & Physiology Lab studies the composition and function of microbial communities, with the goal to understand the relationship between microorganisms and their biogeochemical transformations.
 Special interests include chemosynthetic processes that are important in a variety of environments, including hydrothermal systems, oxygen minimum zones, and sulfidic marine sediments.